 After every medical scandal, a Top Doctor or politician has been wheeled out to reassure everyone in the usual complacent manner that there is no need for anyone to be alarmed, it was just a one-off.
 This justified inaction after Bristol Heart Surgery, after Alder Hey, after Mid-Staffs and even after Harold Shipman.
 Of course if these were simply one-offs, it would be highly irresponsible to tell people that the NHS was unsafe.

 The reality is that huge swathes of it now are, after decades of bland reassurances and the complete failure to deal with serious wrongdoing.
 After Professor Oliver Brooke was imprisoned for the possession of child porn, reassurances were issued by St George’s that Brooke had never offended against his patients and dear oh dear, what would happen if people began to be frightened to take their children to St George’s?
 The kids would have been safe, that’s what would have happened.
 Brooke was a big player in a pan-European paedophile ring and scores of his mates remained working at St George’s, facilitating that paedophile ring.
 Brooke will have offended against his patients, he was compulsively using child porn and procuring it.
-He had cupboards of the stuff in his office in the medical school.
+He had cupboards full of the stuff in his office in the medical school.

 Thousands of children were forcibly removed from their families over decades and placed in the care of a savage paedophile gang in north Wales.
 No-one stopped what was happening, despite hundreds of complaints.
 Likewise patients were abused and died whilst in the ‘care’ of the mental health services in north Wales, most of them whilst forcibly detained against their will, often illegally.
 None of us were safe – yet no-one warned us and when we raised deep concerns we were dismissed, told that we were being ‘silly’ or ‘paranoid’ and if we still wouldn’t shut up, we were threatened or worse.